Characterizing Internal Evasion Attacks in Federated Learning: EVALUATION: EXTENDED PERSONALIZATION AND ADVERSARIAL METHODS

-\textbf{Local Tuning.} After federated learning has taken place, clients may perform local tuning by further training their model with local data sets.
-Updates to the model from local tuning are not shared between clients.
-As seen in Figure \ref{fig:cifar_tune}, as more rounds of local tuning takes place across all clients in a distributed system, test accuracy for models initially trained with FAT initially increases as models are fined tuned to local data sets, then decreases due to over-fitting.
-The robustness for FAT consistently increases as more rounds of local tuning takes place, as the models of different clients diverge.
-The effects of local tuning are less pronounced for pFedDef trained models, as clients already have personalized models and increased robustness.
-The effects of the accuracy to robustness trade-off is once again more pronounced in the FAT case than pFedDef given local tuning.
+\textbf{Local Tuning.} After federated learning has taken place, clients may perform local tuning by further training their model with local data sets, further differentiating their models.
+Local tuning acts as the most basic method of personalization between clients, and can potentially serve as a baseline for comparison or a substitute for FedEM when implementing pFedDef.
+The effects of local tuning on FedAvg and FedEM are presented in Figure \ref{fig:cifar_tune_benign}, while the same for FAT and pFedDef are presented in \ref{fig:cifar_tune}.
+The effects of local tuning on FedAvg and FAT reflect the accuracy to robustness trade-off -- as more rounds of local tuning take place, the test accuracies for FAT and FedAvg eventually decrease due to over-fitting, while the robustness for FAT and FedAvg consistently increase, as the models of different clients diverge.
+The effects of local tuning on the test accuracy are less pronounced for FedEM and pFedDef trained models, as clients already have personalized models.
+While FedEM gains some robustness with local tuning, pFedDef maintains similar levels of robustness before and after local tuning.